Section 8 notice (grounds-based possession)

 When can I serve a Section 8 notice?

-A Section 8 notice is available where you have granted an assured or assured shorthold tenancy and one of the grounds for possession apply.
+A Section 8 notice is available where you have granted an assured or assured shorthold tenancy and one or more of the grounds for possession apply.

 In practice, most landlords only use this notice where the tenant is in at least two months of rent arrears and the fixed term of the tenancy has still got some time to run.
 In most other situations where a ground applies, the majority prefer to use the Section 21 notice instead.

 Where can I find the Section 8 notice?

 The Section 8 notice is required to come in the prescribed form by the Government (Form 3).
 This is available from the Government's website.
 This document was last updated on 1 October 2021, reflecting the shorter notice periods now available to landlords.